kvarak/dnd/docs/_Classes/warlock.md

 | 10 | Whenever you cast a spell, your Blackthorn heart pulses with crimson energy. |

 ### Blackthorn Heart
-At 1st level, you have torn out your heart and replaced it with something otherworldly, granting you the will to survive.
-Whenever you fail a death saving throw, your Blackthorn heart bursts from your chest and lashes out with life-stealing briars toward a creature within 15 feet.
+You have torn out your heart and replaced it with something otherworldly, granting you the will to survive.
+Whenever you fail a death saving throw, your Blackthorn heart bursts from your chest and lashes out with life-stealing briars toward a creature within 15 ft.
 The briars target the nearest hostile creature if possible, but if no hostile creatures are in range, any target will do.
 Make a melee spell attack against the target.
 On a hit, the creature takes magical piercing damage equal to your warlock level, and you regain hit points equal to the damage dealt.

 After you recover hit points using this feature, you cannot make this attack again until you finish a short rest.

 ### Apathy is Death
-At 6th level, you can use your ***reaction*** to surge with purpose and haste whenever you make an Intelligence, Wisdom or Charisma saving throw.
+You can use your ***reaction*** to surge with purpose and haste whenever you make an Intelligence, Wisdom or Charisma saving throw.
 You gain advantage on the saving throw, and can make a single weapon attack before the result of the roll is revealed.

 Once you use this feature, you can’t do so again until you finish a short rest.

 ### Arboreal Guardian
-At 10th level, your purpose is not merely to exist, but to safeguard life.
-Whenever a creature within 5 feet of you would take damage, you can choose to redirect half of the damage to you by shielding them with vines from your Blackthorn heart.
+Your purpose is not merely to exist, but to safeguard life.
+Whenever an adjacent creature would take damage, you can choose to redirect half of the damage to you by shielding them with vines from your Blackthorn heart.
 Only the original target suffers any additional effects of the damage.
 If this damage reduces you to 0 hit points, you gain advantage on the first attack made by your Blackthorn Heart feature.

 ### Seeds of Destruction
-At 14th level, you realize the reason you have been blessed with this power and purpose: to spread the Blackthorn Grove.
+You realize the reason you have been blessed with this power and purpose: to spread the Blackthorn Grove.
 As an ***action***, or whenever you are reduced to 0 hit points and you fail to recover hit points using your Blackthorn Heart feature, you can choose to have the beginnings of a new Maze of Blood appear around you.
-The area within a 30-foot radius becomes difficult terrain as blood-hungry vines emerge from the assembled briars to drink their fill.
+The area within a 30 ft radius becomes difficult terrain as blood-hungry vines emerge from the assembled briars to drink their fill.

 A creature within the area at the start of its turn must make a Constitution saving throw against your warlock spell save DC.
 A target takes 4d6 magical slashing damage on a failed save, or half as much damage on a successful one.
 Allies make this saving throw with advantage.
 If summoned as an action, it lasts until the start of your next turn.
 If summoned when you are at 0 hit points, it lasts until you recover 1 hit point, or becomes permanent if you die.